HewlettPackard/hpe-sd-cloud/kubernetes/docs/Grafana.md

 This folder contains the Grafana dashboards included in the example and th K8S deployment files.

-## Kubernertes SD-SP images metrics dashboard
+## Kubernertes SD application metrics dashboard

-The following graphs shows metrics of the "Kubernertes SP metrics" dashboard during the following scenario:
+The following graphs shows metrics of the "Kubernertes SD metrics" dashboard during the following scenario:

-- A DB instance is created for the SD-SP cluster.
+- A DB instance is created for the SD cluster.
 - A SD-SP image instance is created after the DB instance is up
 - A SD-UI image instance is created after the SD-SP image instance is up
 - Some minutes after the first SD-SP image instance is up, a second SD-SP image instance is created